 The bit is set to one (1) if the timestamp/sequence number field contains a 31 bit timestamp.

-timestamp/sequence number field

 Timestamp

 The timestamp is 31 bits in size and in units of nanoseconds.
 The timestamp is the presentation time at the RoE packet receiving endpoint and calculated by the RoE packet sending endpoint.
 Both endpoints shall share the same understanding of the Time of Day (ToD).